theenadayalank/youtabman/README.md

 A Web Extension to manage all of your youtube tabs at one place😉

 ## Getting Started
-YouTabMan is a ultra simple web extension to get a control of all of the currently opened YouTubeVideos in a same place.
+YouTabMan is an ultra simple web extension to get a control of all of the currently opened YouTubeVideos in a same place.

 ### Prerequisites
 This Extension is supported only in Google Chrome and Firefox.